-At the other extreme of Cuban society were the black and mulatto women, who could seldom enjoy the protection of men and had to work hard to support their children.
-Though slavery was abolished in the 1880s, it left its imprint on the Cuban society in the inferior status of the colored population, as well as in the family structure, in which common union was more frequent than religious marriage.
-The presence of colored women in the labor force was much higher than that of the white; the majority were engaged in domestic services and agriculture.
+At the other extreme of Cuban society were the black and mixed-race women, who could seldom enjoy the protection of men and had to work hard to support their children.
+Though slavery was abolished in the 1880s, it left its imprint on the Cuban society in the inferior status of people of color, as well as in the family structure, in which common union was more frequent than religious marriage.
+The presence of women of color in the labor force was much higher than that of white women; the majority were engaged in domestic services and agriculture.

 The rebellion against Spanish domination (1895–1898) was also a revolution for a just and democratic society.
 The participation of women in the national cause marks the beginning of their own struggle for independence.
 With the establishment of the Cuban Republic (1902), the feminist movement started its long and slow process towards the achievement of legal rights.
 The separation of church and state and the growth of a secular educational network increased the literacy rate of the female population.
 Work “in the street” continued to be viewed as inappropriate for women in white affluent families.
-Gradually, however, unmarried middle class women joined the labor force as teachers, nurses and office workers.
-Lower class women, white and colored, worked also as seamstresses, laundresses and cigar workers.
+Gradually, however, unmarried middle-class women joined the labor force as teachers, nurses, and office workers.
+Lower-class women, white and women of color, worked also as seamstresses, laundresses, and cigar workers.
 Poor and illiterate women from the rural areas who moved to the capital often earned their living as prostitutes.
 The red light zone of Old Havana was also the first residence of many of the poor Jewish immigrants from Turkey and Eastern Europe.

 Only a very few Jewish women lived in Cuba prior to independence; they came as the wives of Jewish businessmen from Curaçao and other Caribbean islands, who settled in Cuba during the nineteenth century without disclosing their religious identity.
 These women assimilated into the Cuban upper class and had but little contact with the Jewish community that was formed after independence.